 I’ll close tonight with a photo taken last night with our friends, Mark and Jennie.
 We enjoyed a terrific meal at Buca Mario.
 Purely by happenstance, our travels coincided for a few days.

-Please check back for more on our travels through Italy and the Mediterranean.
+Please check back for more on our travels through Italy, especially Venice.